rsala016/rsala016.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My name is Raoul Salas, I am currently a PhD candidate in Transportation Engineering at Florida International University (FIU).
+<p>Welcome to my website!</p>
-My area of interest is Pavement Management Systems (PS).
+My name is Raoul Salas and I am currently a PhD candidate in Transportation Engineering at Florida International University (FIU) in Miami, Florida.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+<p>My research areas of interest are:<br>Pavement Management Systems (PMS):<br>Pavement Performance Modelling<br>Sustainability in Pavements<br>AI for pavement management application</p>